RingierIMU/bls-sql-skills-builder/README.md

 All answers can be submitted here, a copy of your submission will be sent to you via email on completion: https://forms.gle/HvwyWfwMpK17L4A19

 If you finish early, we have a few bonus questions at the end of this doc to push you a little further with some more advanced challenges.
-Alternatively, come up with your own questions to share with the team.
+These bonus questions can optionally be done in your own time, and you can submit answers to a different form linked below if you would like to.

 **Instructions for Query Tool**: